I would like to start this article with a little confession: I’m the kind of person that prefers watching movies and TV shows to reading books.

 Don’t get me wrong, I love reading.
 But when it comes to understanding, I simply choose something that has less waffling and doesn’t make me fall asleep.

 That’s why I love TED Talks.
 Especially Sales TED Talks.
 It’s entertaining, not tiring and very useful.

 It’s not a secret, that to be a professional or just a many-sides person, you need to deepen your knowledge.
 The world moves and we should move with it.

-If you don’t keep up with all the changes and trends, you can find yourself smiling and nodding while in fact ‘what on earth are they talking and laughing about?’ is in your head.
+If you don’t keep up with all the changes and trends in 2021, you can find yourself smiling and nodding while in fact ‘what on earth are they talking and laughing about?’ is in your head.

-To avoid these situations, I picked up 15 best sales TED Talks that will not only develop your sales skills and let you understand your customers better, but also make you see the world, people and in particular yourself in a different way.
+To avoid these situations, I picked up the 15 best sales TED Talks that will not only develop your sales skills and let you understand your customers better but also make you see the world, people, and in particular yourself in a different way.

-Otherwise, how can you sell something in the 21st century if you are stocked in the past?
+Otherwise, how can you sell something in 2021 if you are stocked in the past?

 Best Sales TED Talks to train your sales skills

 This section of purely sales TED talks provides current sales techniques that will change your approach to the job.
 You will learn how to add value to your business, develop a relationship with your clients, and make them happy by giving them what they want.
 I tried to collect the best sales TED talks.
 I hope you will find it useful.